By Dr. Salina Suy

 There are only two ways impressions can be taken: physically and digitally.
 Physical impressions require a fitted tray and impression material.
 Depending on the procedure, the material is usually a putty-like mixture that sets hard over a period of time, usually 2 to 5 minutes.
 The tray is fitted in the patient’s mouth, material is laid in and then placed over the teeth.
 After the material is set, the tray with material will be taken out of the mouth and evaluated.
 This impression will be poured into a stone model or scanned later to become a 3D digital model.

 Digital impressions are done with an intraoral scanner.
 The teeth must be dry for this procedure and the intraoral scanner is taken throughout the mouth as thousands of images are stitched together to create a 3D rendition of your mouth.
-The impression technique will depend on the procedure and your dentist.
+The impression technique, even while wearing metal braces will depend on the procedure and your dentist.

 Why would I need a dental impression?